-Prior to the commencement of development, including demolition, a Demolition and Construction Environmental Management Plan (DCEMP) shall be submitted to and approved in writing by the Local Planning Authority.
+Prior to the commencement of development, (including demolition of what remains of the Jetty), a Demolition and Construction Environmental Management Plan (DCEMP) shall be submitted to and approved in writing by the Local Planning Authority.
 The DCEMP shall include:

-b.
+- a.
+A Dust Management Plan that identifies the steps and procedures that will be implemented to minimise the creation and impact of dust and other air emissions resulting from the site preparation, demolition, and groundwork and construction phases of the development. - b.
 A Construction Environmental Management Plan that identifies the steps and procedures that will be implemented to minimise the creation and impact of noise, vibration, dust and other air emissions and potential ground and/or water pollution resulting from the site preparation, demolition, and groundwork and construction phases of the development.
-This must include safeguarding measures to deal with the following pollution risks:

-- the use of plant and machinery - wheel washing and vehicle wash-down and disposal of resultant dirty water - oils/chemicals and materials - the use and routing of heavy plant and vehicles - the location and form of work and storage areas and compounds - the control and removal of spoil and wastes.
+This must include safeguarding measures to deal with the following pollution risks: - the use of plant and machinery - wheel washing and vehicle wash-down and disposal of resultant dirty water - · oils/chemicals and materials - the use and routing of heavy plant and vehicles - the location and form of work and storage areas and compounds - the control and removal of spoil and wastes. - c.

-c.
 A Construction Logistics Plan that identifies the steps that will be taken to minimise the impacts of deliveries and waste transport vehicles.